Deep Reinforcement Learning for Dynamic Origin-Destination Matrix Estimation in Microscopic Traffic Simulations Considering Credit Assignment: Acknowledgments

 \section{Acknowledgments}

-The authors used Gemini 2.5 Pro and GPT-5 to review the manuscript, and take full responsibility for the final, edited content.
+The authors used GPT-5.5 to review the code and manuscript, and they assume full responsibility for the final edited content.

-\section{Author contributions}
+\section{Author Contributions}

-The authors confirm contribution to the paper as follows: conceptualization: Min, Kim; data curation: Min; formal analysis: Min; methodology: Min, Choi, and Kim; writing-original draft: Min; writing-review and editing: Min, Choi, and Kim; draft manuscript preparation: Min, Choi, and Kim; All authors reviewed the results and approved the final version of the manuscript.
+The authors confirm contribution to the paper as follows: conceptualization: Min and Kim; data curation: Min; formal analysis: Min; methodology: Min, Choi, and Kim; writing---original draft: Min; writing---review and editing: Min, Choi, and Kim; draft manuscript preparation: Min, Choi, and Kim.
+All authors reviewed the results and approved the final version of the manuscript.